 The project is located in two separate community parks within the urbanized Sandy Run Creek watershed.
 Roychester Park and Grove Park contain upper headwater segments of Sandy Run Creek.
 At Roychester Park, the stream channel runs alongside recreational fields and a school and is experiencing high rates of erosion and sedimentation due to runoff from surrounding neighborhoods.
-At Grove Park, the stream channel was previously channelized, lined with cement, and armored with gabion baskets, which stabilized this segment of the stream but prevents the stream from accessing its floodplain and providing aquatic habitat.
+At Grove Park, the stream channel was previously channelized, lined with cement, and armored with gabion baskets.
+These stabilize the stream segment but also prevent the stream from accessing its floodplain and providing aquatic habitat.
 The high ratio of impervious surfaces within the Sandy Run Creek watershed have impacted the function and health of its stream network, causing significant erosion and sedimentation problems and reducing the quality and quantity of aquatic habitat.

 The Sandy Run Creek watershed is 12.6 square miles and drains portions of Abington, Upper Dublin, Springfield, and Whitemarsh Townships in the eastern portion of Montgomery County, Pennsylvania.
-The watershed is home to approximately 37,500 people and the population density for the watershed is approximately 3000 persons per square mile, roughly twice that of the county as a whole (Gaadt Perspectives 2001).
-Stream channels within the watershed have not been able to keep up with the continual reduction in the watershed's absorptive capacity, floodplain access, and increases in runoff.
+The watershed is home to approximately 37,500 people and the population density for the watershed is approximately 3000 persons per square mile, roughly twice that of the whole county (Gaadt Perspectives 2001).
+Stream channels within the watershed have been unable to keep up with the continual reduction in the watershed's absorptive capacity, floodplain access, and increases in runoff.